volta-cli/rfcs/text/0000-informational-commands.md

 ## Information supplied by the command

-The `volta list` command always prints the following information for a set of runtimes, packagers, and tools:
+The `volta list` command always prints the following information for a set of runtimes, package managers, and tools:

 - name
 - version
 - whether it is the user's default toolchain or a project version
-- for tools, the associated runtime and packager versions
+- for tools, the associated runtime and package manager versions

 ## Flags